Lightyear (film): Plot

-As they head back to the ship, Zurg intervenes and captures Buzz, then reveals himself to be an older version of Buzz from an alternate timeline, which split upon Buzz's return to the planet after the successful hyperspace test: without the robot army to detain them, soldiers from the colony attempted to arrest Buzz under Burnside's orders, forcing him to flee into space.
+As they head back to the ship, Zurg intervenes and captures Buzz, then reveals himself to be an older version of Buzz from an alternate timeline, which split upon Buzz's return to the planet after the successful hyperspace test: soldiers from the colony attempted to arrest him under Burnside's orders, forcing him to flee into space.
 This Buzz and his Sox escaped at full speed and, via time dilation, flew hundreds of years into the far future, where he encountered and stole extremely advanced technology, and eventually developed a way to travel back in time to prevent himself from stranding the Star Command crew upon the planet.
 Having worn out his own fuel, Zurg needs fresh fuel to travel further into the past and complete his mission, so he requests it from his younger self.
 Realizing this would erase Alisha and Kiko's life together, along with Izzy and the lives of all the other colonists, Buzz refuses.

 Aided by Zurg's Sox, Buzz and the cadets escape Zurg's ship and set it to self-destruct.
 On their return to the planet via a crash landing, Zurg attacks and takes the fuel for himself.
-Buzz ejects to shoot the fuel, causing an explosion that seemingly kills Zurg.
+Buzz ejects to shoot the fuel, causing an explosion that kills Zurg.
 With the fuel gone, Buzz finally accepts T'Kani Prime as his home.
 Burnside arrests the group with the intention of detaining them for their actions, but relents in light of Buzz's bravery against the robot armada.
 Allowed to revive the Space Ranger Corps, Buzz selects Izzy, Mo, Darby, and Sox as his team.
 With a new fuel crystal, Buzz and his team embark on a mission to investigate an unknown signal from the Gamma Quadrant of sector 4.

-In a post-credits scene, Zurg is shown to have survived the explosion.